 Radio Altimeter Description

 As described in Rec.
-ITU-R M.2059, the basic function of the RA is to provide accurate height measurements above the Earth surface with a high degree of accuracy and integrity during the approach, landing, and climb phases of aircraft operation.
-These operations can occur over surfaces with a wide variety of reflectivity, which may impact the RA performance.
+ITU-R M.2059, the basic function of the RA is to provide accurate height measurements over a range of reported altitudes above the Earth surface with a high degree of accuracy and integrity during the approach, landing, and climb phases of aircraft operation.
+These operations can occur over surfaces with a wide variety of reflectivity, which are accounted for in the RA performance requirements.
 The distance measured by the radio altimeter is referred to as Height above Terrain (HAT), which is the distance from the terrain to the aircraft.
-This is a different measurement than altitude which is referenced to sea-level.
+This is a different measurement to altitude referenced to mean sea-level.

 The information provided by the altimeter not only gives the flight crew (pilots) situational awareness, it also can be used by many other onboard safety systems.
-These systems can include automatic throttles (navigation), thrust reversers (used to stop the aircraft on the runway), terrain awareness warning systems (TAWS), terrain collision avoidance system (TCAS), the predictive wind shear system, as well as the autopilot, which includes numerous automatic landing systems.
+These systems can include automatic throttles (navigation), thrust reversers (used to stop the aircraft on the runway), terrain awareness warning systems (TAWS), traffic alert and collision avoidance system (TCAS), the predictive wind shear system, as well as the autopilot, which includes numerous automatic landing systems.

 Altimeters can be installed on a variety of aircraft and connect to any combination of the systems mentioned above, the aircraft types that an altimeter may be installed from range from small single pilot aircraft, small ‘business’ aircraft including jets, regional commercial airliners, and large airliners.
 RAs are also installed on a variety of helicopters.

 Installation details vary by the aircraft types, but one, two, or three altimeters may be installed on aircraft.
-Typically, large airliners have two or three altimeters installed to ensure that the required precision data is available for aircraft systems.
+Typically, large airliners have two or three altimeters installed and operated simultaneously to ensure that the required precision data is available for aircraft systems.

 Radio Altimeter Characteristics